ryanrclewis/saintstombs/content/saints/regions/italy.md

   - St. Fortunola, martyr, 5/10

   - Bl.
-Francesco Paleari, priest, 5/7 ("his body was moved from the Turin cemetery to the Church of Cottolengo on 6 May 1946 and buried not far from the founder San Giuseppe Benedetto Cottolengo")
+Francesco Paleari, priest, 5/7 (“his body was moved from the Turin cemetery to the Church of Cottolengo on 6 May 1946 and buried not far from the founder San Giuseppe Benedetto Cottolengo”)

   - Ven.
 Giovanni Barra, priest, d.
 1/28/1975